OjongTabi/R-Shiny-App/README.md

 This project is licensed under the MIT License

-## Acknowledgments

-- OpenAI for the amazing GPT-3 and GPT-4 models.

 Please feel free to raise any issues or to contribute to this project.
 If you need further assistance, contact the project maintainers.